Looking over the past years, I see all the lessons learned.

 5} Lesson 5: Accept Adventure

 Missions greatly increases your sense of adventure.
 Every new experience, new place and new person will enhance your desire to do something you never dreamed you would do.
 You will walk exciting paths, traverse wild journeys, cross rivers and mountains and find yourself looking around and thinking, “How did I get here!?!”
 The adventure will find you every day so grab ahold of it, jump in and grow… take pictures, meet someone new, experience the things around you and accept the great adventure… because you never know what God has in store when you follow His amazing adventure for your life.
 You might even find yourself asking for a new adventure one day and wonder where the normal loving person went!
-You must accept the challenge of adventure and let God give you the ability to thrive in an everyday roller coaster ride.
+You must accept the challenge of adventure and let God give you the ability to thrive in an everyday roller coaster ride of faith.

 And I must add in a #6 – Face Fear